alemuscyber/HoneypotVM/README.md

 Step 5: Creating our Log Analytics Workspace

-The value of this lab, asides from the honeypot itself, is not having to directly access the VM to review the internal security logs.
+The value of this lab, asides from the honeypot itself, is avoiding to access the VM to review the internal security logs.
 These logs can actually be forwarded and centralized in Azures Log Analytics Workplace.
 For this, I installed Windows Security Events solution which uses both AMA (Azure Monitor Agent) and a Legacy Agent.
 After installing the solutions I established the connection from the VM to the workspace, this can only happen by creating a DCR (Data Collection Rule) and link it to the resource group.
 I configured the rule to stream *all security events*.
 Once this is done, the connection is now succesful.
 You can verify the stream and storage of security events using KQL in the Log Analytics Workspace.
 Here's an example of a query:

 ![Image Alt](https://github.com/alemuscyber/HoneypotVM/blob/e6af539aaec3b7b6933321defca89332840d9594/Screenshot%202026-07-15%20180738.png)
 *Note: It already queries existing security events because I took this screenshot about an hour after.
 You can expect to get your security events during this time as well, if you do it to early you'll probably be querying system noise.*